replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step2.md

 `sbctl -h`{{execute}}

 Installation is now complete!
-You can shift the sbctl serve command to the background by appending an `&` to the end of the command, then hit the ENTER key to return to command line as shown below:

-`sbctl serve --support-bundle-location=supportbundle-example.tar.gz &`{{execute}}
+You can run the `sbctl shell` which will setup the kubeconfig environment:

+`sbctl shell --support-bundle-location=supportbundle-example.tar.gz`{{execute}}

-Once the support bundle is served, there should be an export command generated, please run this in the `control-panel`, for example:
+Once the support bundle is served, test with a command:
-`export KUBECONFIG=/tmp/local-kubeconfig-...`
-TODO: Send it to background script.
+`kubectl get no`